Get up to $90 cash back per person when you book with us

 Those who choose to stay on dry land spend the day unearthing Port Lincoln and Coffin Bay.
 After a coastal hike along part of the Parnkalla Trail, head to Coffin Bay National Park.
 Famed for its white sandy beaches and wildlife, spend some time exploring, swimming and relaxing here.
 No visit to Coffin Bay is complete without tasting the region’s famous oysters, so you also have the option of pulling on some waders and joining the Coffin Bay Oyster Farm Tour.

 Back in Port Lincoln, enjoy a spot of wine tasting at Boston Bay Wines before we collect the rest of the group.
-Get ready for the best fish and chips you have ever had from the award-winning Fresh Fish Place and head back to camp at Mikkira Station for our last night together.
+Enjoy a fish and chips dinner on the pier before heading back to camp at Mikkira Station for our last night together.

 Drive time today is about 1hr 30min unless you are doing the shark experience, in which case it is only 1 Hour.